 2. Sit On The Edge Of The World On Mount Srd

 If you’re looking for sprawling views of Dubrovnik, look no further.
 Mount Srd offers some of the best views of the pearl of the Adriatic Sea.
+Pack a picnic basket filled with treats and the best wine and take in the incredible changing colors.
 To enjoy a spectacular sunset, make sure that you make your way up there just in time for sunset hour.

 Tip: Depending on your budget, you could also opt to hike up the mountain for free, as opposed to paying for the Dubrovnik cable car to the top.
 If you ultimately decide to hike, just make sure that you do so in good time as it could take up to an hour to get to the top.

 Old Town Dubrovnik, Croatia is incredibly well preserved and it’s definitely worth exploring while you’re there.
 You can casually stroll through the Stradun (Dubrovnik’s main street) as you people watch and take in all the ancient works of architecture.

 If you’d like a more detailed and structured experience, you could opt for a guided walking tour with a knowledgeable local.

 The island of Lokrum is an appealing destination for a day trip, as it is one of the closest islands to Dubrovnik and only +/-15 minutes away on the ferry.

 On this lush green island, you’ll find loads of marked walkways that lead to different attractions including the “dead” sea where you can float and swim.
 There are also cosy restaurants, a hiking trail, cliffs to jump off into the glistening waters and even a nude beach amongst other things.

 5. Indulge In Some Freshly Made Cuttlefish Risotto